vestrel00/contacts-android/howto/howto-query-profile.md

 # How do I get the device owner Contact profile?

 This library provides the `ProfileQuery` API that allows you to get the device owner Profile Contact.

-There can be only one device owner, which is either set (not null) or not yet set (null).
+> Note that there can be only one device owner Contact, which is either set (not null) or not yet
+> set (null).
+However, like other regular Contacts, the Profile Contact may have one or more
+> RawContacts.

 An instance of the `ProfileQuery` API is obtained by,